William Shockley: Racist and eugenicist views

+Shockley insisted that he was not a racist.
+He wrote that his findings do not support white supremacy, instead claiming that East Asians and Jews fare better than whites intellectually.
+In 1973, Edgar Epps wrote that "I am pleased that Professor Shockley is not an Aryan supremacist, but I would remind him that a theory espousing hereditary superiority of Orientals or Jews is just as racist in nature as the Aryan supremacy doctrine".

 Shockley's advocacy of eugenics triggered protests.
 In one incident, the science society Sigma Xi, fearing violence, canceled a 1968 convocation in Brooklyn where Shockley was scheduled to speak.

 In Atlanta in 1981, Shockley filed a libel suit against the Atlanta Constitution after a science writer, Roger Witherspoon, compared Shockley's advocacy of a voluntary sterilization program to Nazi human experimentation.
 The suit took three years to go to trial.
 Shockley won the suit but he only received one dollar in damages and he did not receive any punitive damages.
 Shockley's biographer Joel Shurkin, a science writer on the staff of Stanford University during those years, sums this statement up by saying that it was defamatory, but Shockley's reputation was not worth much by the time the trial reached a verdict.
 Shockley taped his telephone conversations with reporters, transcribed them, and sent the transcripts to the reporters by registered mail.
 At one point, he toyed with the idea of making the reporters take a simple quiz on his work before he would discuss the subject matter of it with them.
 His habit of saving all of his papers (including laundry lists) provides abundant documentation on his life for researchers.

 Shockley was a candidate for the Republican nomination in the 1982 United States Senate election in California.
 He ran on a single-issue platform of opposing the "dysgenic threat" that he alleged African-Americans and other groups posed.
 He came in eighth place in the primary, receiving 8,308 votes and 0.37% of the vote.
 According to Shurkin, by this time, "His racism destroyed his credibility.
-Almost no one wanted to be associated with him, and many of those who were willing did him more harm than good."
+Almost no one wanted to be associated with him, and many of those who were willing did him more harm than good".

-A 2019 study in the journal Intelligence found him to be the second-most controversial (behind Arthur Jensen) intelligence researcher among 55 persons covered.